itfrombit/osx_handmade/README.md

 A port of Handmade Hero (http://handmadehero.org) for OS X.

-This repository works with Casey's source code from Day 472.
+This repository works with Casey's source code from Day 473.

+If you are compiling for the first time, you might want to skip down to the [Compiling and Running](#compiling-and-running) section first.

 This OS X platform layer code does not need to be updated for every episode of Handmade Hero, although I do test each day's code